krzbanas/personal-science/content/project/CNT.md

 date = "2016-04-04"

 # Project title.
-title = "Chemical Heterogenity of Carbon Nanotubes assemblied probed by Fourier Transform Infrared and Raman spectroscopies and AFM-IR technique"
+title = "Chemical Heterogenity of Carbon Nanotubes assemblies"

 # Project summary to display on homepage.
-summary = "Chemical Heterogenity of Carbon Nanotubes assemblied probed by Fourier Transform Infrared and Raman spectroscopies and AFM-IR technique."
+summary = "Chemical Heterogenity of Carbon Nanotubes assemblies probed by Fourier Transform Infrared and Raman spectroscopies and AFM-IR technique"

 # Optional image to display on homepage (relative to `static/img/` folder).
 image_preview = "CNT.png"